 2. If you do not have adequate knowledge of the Greek language, you must have an interpreter of your choice, who will co-sign the power of attorney and must also provide a Greek or Canadian valid passport or a recent Greek Police ID.
 At the Consulate General of Greece in Toronto you have the option of appointing one of the consular officers as an interpreter.
 In this case, you must pay an additional fee of 100 Euro in Canadian Dollars, in cash, at the exchange rate indicated at the end of this page.

 3. The corresponding consular fees, in cash, as determined by consular pricing, which is 50 Euro for each page and 10 Euro per copy, in Canadian dollars at the exchange rate indicated at the end of this page.

 4. In special circumstances, such as when the assignor is representing a corporation, the competent consular officer might ask you to provide additional documents.

-If you reside within the jurisdiction of a Greek Consulate or the Greek Embassy, but have difficulty getting there either for health reasons or due to the long distance you would have to travel, please contact the Consular office of your jurisdiction to explain your situation and ask for further instructions on how you can proceed.
+If you reside within the jurisdiction of a Greek Consulate or the Greek Embassy, but have difficulty getting there either for health reasons or due to the long distance you would have to travel, please contact the Consular office of your jurisdiction to explain your situation and inquire about alternative ways of addressing your case.